cloneofsimo/consistency_models/README.md

 Unofficial Implementation of Consistency Models  ([paper](https://arxiv.org/abs/2303.01469)) in pytorch.

 Three days ago, legendary man [Yang Song](https://yang-song.net/) released entirely new set of generative model, called consistency models.

-There are yet any implementations, so here is my attempt at it.
+There aren't yet any open implementations, so here is my attempt at it.

+## What are they?

+Diffusion models are amazing, because they enable you to sample high fidelity + high diversity images.
+Downside is, you need lots of steps, something at least 20.

+Progressive Distillation (Ho et al) solves this with distillating 2-steps of the diffusion model down to single step.
+Doing this N times boosts sampling speed by $2^N$.
+But is this the only way?
+Do we need to train diffusion model and distill it $n$ times?
+Yang didn't think so.
+Consistency model solves this by mainly trianing a model to make a consistent denosing for different timesteps (Ok I'm obviously simplifying)